 - Holm oak for timber or wood: Oak wood is very resistant to putrefaction and can be used to make poles for the garden or tools that are in contact with moisture.
 It can also be used for fire, since it has a very high calorific value and its combustion lasts a lot.
 You can take advantage of the wood obtained from the annual prunings for these tasks.

-- Holm oak for natural remedies: The bark of oak and acorns have many tannins that are used in natural medicine for the treatment of digestive diseases and for the treatment of skin abnormalities.
+- Holm oak for natural remedies: The bark of oak and acorns have many tannins that are used as a folk remedy for the treatment of digestive diseases and for the treatment of skin abnormalities.

 - Holm oak for the industry: The richness of tannins in holm oaks is also used in industry, especially for the tanning of hides.